tuobaar/spiegel_crawler/README.md

 ### Database
 The sqlite database is created the first time the program is executed and skipped on subsequent program executions.
-The database contains a table 'news_archive.db' with the following columns:
+The database 'news_archive.db' contains a table 'news_archive'  with the following columns:

 `Title TEXT UNIQUE, Sub_Title TEXT, Abstract TEXT, Download_Time DATETIME, Update_Time DATETIME`